 If your home is placed in the wrong MLS or lacks proper regional coverage, fewer buyers will see it even if the price and photos are strong.
 This can reduce showings, slow momentum, and create the false impression that buyer demand is weak.
 Congress Realty helps homeowners avoid these issues by ensuring listings are positioned where active buyers are actually searching.

-Unlike some states that operate under a unified MLS system, Arizona relies on multiple regional MLS platforms.
+Unlike some states that operate under a unified MLS system, California relies on multiple regional MLS platforms.
 Each system serves a defined geographic area and feeds listings into buyer platforms differently.

 However, this exposure does not automatically extend to other parts of the state.
-Buyers searching in Tucson, Flagstaff, or western Arizona rely on different MLS systems to find homes.
+Buyers searching in Tucson, Flagstaff, or western California rely on different MLS systems to find homes.

-Homes in Tucson and southern Arizona are served by a separate MLS system.
+Homes in Tucson and southern California are served by a separate MLS system.
 Buyers searching in this region primarily rely on listings entered into that local MLS.

 If a home is not placed correctly, it may still appear online but may not reach the most active local buyer pool.
 This can lead to fewer showings early on, which often affects pricing confidence.